Purpose-built for sleep and circadian science

 Is CircadiaLog GDPR compliant?

 Yes.
-GDPR compliance is built into the platform architecture, not bolted on as an afterthought.
+GDPR compliance is built into the platform architecture.
 Participants can submit data access and deletion requests directly through the app with automatic 30-day compliance deadline tracking.
 When a participant withdraws, their personal identifiers are permanently removed while research data is preserved under an irreversible anonymous code, maintaining dataset integrity.
 Participants register with synthetic identifiers (e.g., oxford-P001), so no personally identifiable information is stored alongside research data.
 All staff actions are logged, archived after 60 days, and retained for 3 years.
 CircadiaLog operates as a Data Processor; your research group remains the Data Controller.

 Who controls the data?